 Deductions from plan net position are primarily benefit payments, which are offset by retiree contributions associated with dependent care coverage.
-During 2018 and 2017, the Fund paid out \$211,955 and \$205,148 in net benefits, respectively.
-This was an increase of \$6,807.
-The net increase is the result of an increase in health insurance premiums paid on behalf of retirees and their dependents, which is partially offset by an increase in retiree contributions and certain administrative expenses.
-There were 19 retirees and 3 dependents receiving post-employment benefits at December 31, 2018.
+During 2019 and 2018, the Fund paid out \$207,164 and \$211,955 in net benefits, respectively.
+This was a decrease of \$4,791.
+The net decrease is the result of a slight decrease in dental claims paid on behalf of retirees and their dependents, which is partially offset by a larger increase in retiree contributions.
+There were 19 retirees and 3 dependents receiving post-employment benefits at December 31, 2019.